-The District can, at Board discretion, annually levy on ad valorem tax of \$.33 per \$1,000 of assessed valuation for certain capital, land costs etc. In addition, upon voter approval, the District can institute a property tax or property tax/income surtax combination that generates \$1.34 per \$1,000 of assessed valuation.
-The District has historically levied the Board discretionary Physical Plant and Equipment Levy.
-On October 23, 2007, the voters of the District authorized a Physical Plant and Equipment Property Tax Levy that generals \$1.34 per \$1,000 of assessed valuation, for a ten year period beginning with fiscal year ending June 30, 2009.
+The District can, at Board discretion, annually levy on ad valorem tax of \$.33 per \$1,000 of assessed valuation for certain capital, land costs etc. In addition, upon voter approval, the District can institute a property tax or property tax income surtax that generates up to \$1.34 per \$1,000 of assessed valuation.
+The District has historically levied the Board discretionary Physical Plant and Equipment Levies.